data center design

 Normalize the transports

-VXLAN tunnels in the ACI fabric are used to normalize the transports in the ACI network.
+VXLAN tunnels in the ACI fabric normalize the transports in the ACI network.
 Therefore, traffic between endpoints can be delivered using the VXLAN tunnel, resulting in any transport network regardless of the device connecting to the fabric.

 So, using VXLAN in the overlay enables any network, and you don’t need to configure anything special on the endpoints for this to happen.
 The endpoints that connect to the ACI fabric do not need special software or hardware.
 The endpoints send regular packets to the leaf nodes they are connected to directly or indirectly.
 As endpoints come online, they send traffic to reach a destination.

-Bridge domain and VRF
+Bridge Domains and VRF

 Therefore, the Cisco SDN ACI under the hood will automatically start to build the VXLAN overlay network for you.
 The VXLAN network is based on the Bridge Domain (BD), or VRF ACI constructs deployed to the leaf switches.
 The Bridge Domain is for Layer 2, and the VRF is for Layer 3.
 So, as devices come online and send traffic to each other, the overlay will grow in reachability in the Bridge Domain or the VRF.

 Routing within each tenant, VRF is based on host routing for endpoints directly connected to the Cisco ACI fabric.
 For IPv4, the host routing is based on the /32, giving the ACI a very accurate picture of the endpoints.
 Therefore, we have exact routing in the ACI.
+In conjunction, we have a COOP database that runs on the Spines and offers remarkably optimized fabric to know where all the endpoints are located.

-In conjunction, we have a COOP database that runs on the Spines that offers remarkably optimized fabric in terms of knowing where all the endpoints are located.
-To facilitate this, every node in the fabric has a TEP address, and we have different types of TEPs depending on the role of the device.
+To facilitate this, every node in the fabric has a TEP address, and we have different types of TEPs depending on the device’s role.
 The Spine and the Leaf will have TEP addresses but will differ from each other.

 COOP database